 International Shipping

 For those living outside the United States, international shipping is an added gear cost but often worth it (buying gear abroad isn’t always possible in remote areas, and it can be pricey if it is).
-That said, rates vary by retailer and not all brands and products can be shipped internationally.
-REI, for example, has a flat fee ($20), and orders of $150 and up receive free international shipping.
-However, oversized items may be extra, and not all brands can be shipped outside of the United States.
+That said, rates vary by retailer, and not all brands and products can be shipped internationally.
+For example, REI has a flat fee of $60, although oversized items may be extra, and not all brands can be shipped outside of the United States (here's a full list of exclusions).
 Backcountry allows you to calculate international shipping costs by adding the product to your cart then entering the shipping address (you are not obligated to buy at this point).
-Moosejaw has a helpful tool on their “shipping” page that lets you select a country from a drop-down menu to find out how much shipping will cost.
 In the end, international shipping isn’t cheap but may be offset by price and availability.

 Customer Service